zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :context: A record with specifics of the original packet that the message
-            refers to. *Unreachable* messages should include the original IP header from the packet that triggered them, and Bro parses that into the *context* structure.
+            refers to. *Unreachable* messages should include the original IP header from the packet that triggered them, and Zeek parses that into the *context* structure.
 Note that if the *unreachable* includes only a partial IP header for some reason, no fields of *context* will be filled out.